Sc-69/Emberlight-Hotels/README.md

 # Emberlight Hotels

-## FrontEnd Development in HTML and CSS
+## FrontEnd Development in HTML and CSS and Javascript

 ### by Salim Ege Caliskan